ucsd-cse29/fa24/src/week4/asan.md

 The key thing is it has a _stacktrace_, which specifically points to `wrongarg.c:3`, or line 3 of the file `wrongarg.c`.

+Why isn't ASan the default?
+Mainly because it makes programs significantly slower.
+On small test cases and inputs that's not a big deal, so it's great for debugging, or for deploying in an environment where speed isn't an issue.
+But if you're trying to hash as many passwords as you can in 10 seconds, it's best to not turn it on!
+So there's a good reason to have the option to compile two different executables, which we called `wrongarg` and `wrongarg.asan` above.